michaelkerr/connections/README.md

 What's new in this release?
 --------------------------------------------------
-Latest realease added support for pulling connections from DataSift format out of the ElasticSearch instance.
+Latest release added support for pulling connections from DataSift format out of the ElasticSearch instance.

 What's coming next?
 --------------------------------------------------
 Considering going to direct query of ES for connections.
 Will require work to generate the queries on the fly plus creating a copy of the GCC data in an ES instance.

 What is it?
 --------------------------------------------------
-Discovers connections in social media data for use in the influence API caclulations/graph.
-Also extracts defined entities from
-Twitter content (optional)
+Discovers connections in social media data (for now tweets coming via DataSift) for use in the influence API caclulations/graph.
+Also extracts defined entities from Twitter content (optional)

 Consists of several services: